braintree/braintree_android/v5_MIGRATION_GUIDE.md

 `GooglePayLauncher` has been added to handle the app switching portion of the Google Pay flow for payment authorization via the Google Pay payment sheet.
-This class uses the Android Activity Result API and therefore must be instantiated in the `OnCreate` method of your Activity or Fragment.
+This class uses the Android Activity Result API and therefore must be instantiated in the `OnCreate` method of your Activity or `OnCreateView` of your Fragment.

 `BraintreeClient` and `GooglePayClient` no longer require references to Fragment or Activity and do not need to be instantiated in `OnCreate`.